hellsgate1001/thatforum_django/README.md

 Users can post either as a registered user or as an anonymous guest.
 The ability to switch off anonymous posting will be included.
 Forums can be categorised.
 #### Pages within forum
-All pages within the forum section will contain links to
+All pages within the forum section will contain links to:

 1. Register / Login
 2. Logout
 3. Create a new thread
 4. Search threads

 The individual pages required are

 1. Main / home page.
 Welcome chat with the list of forum categories (if multiple) and child .
 Category home pages will be the same, but limited to forums within that category.
 2. Forum home page consisting of a list of threads ordered by date of the newest post within the thread.
 Pagination will be customisable by the user.
 3. Thread page consisting of a list of posts associated to that thread ordered by the oldest post.
 Paginationation will be customisable by the user.
 A link will also be provided to reply to the thread or an individual post, including the option to quote multiple posts.
 However, display of quotes will not be nested, ie if a user quotes a post that already includes a quote only a link to the sub-quote will be displayed.